pallebone/StrictBlockPAllebone/README.md

 ##### StrictBlockPAllebone	URL Table (IPs)	 	https://raw.githubusercontent.com/pallebone/StrictBlockPAllebone/master/BlockIP.txt

 This is a URL table to the blocklist.
+I set update period to 7 days.

 ##### AllowlistedIPs	Host(s)